random-goose/Notes-Vault/V/CCM/CCM Mid I.md

 # 1
 ## Cloud Computing
-IT is the delivery of computing resources such as compute (CPU or GPU or TPU etc.), Storage, Databases, Networking, Software and Analytics - over the interned.
+It is the delivery of computing resources such as compute (CPU or GPU or TPU etc.), Storage, Databases, Networking, Software and Analytics - over the interned.
 It allows the users to access and store data on remote servers rather than devices on premises, which in theory provides flexibility, scalability, and savings

 - On Demand: Users can provision computing resources as needed without using human intervention
 - Broad Network access: servers can be accesses form anywhere via the internet